ntentart/ntent-archive/README.md

 jiwa - [@ntentart](https://twitter.com/ntentart) - iam@ntent.art

-More info on ntent.art: [ntent.art](ntent.art)
-we build art technologies for web3 ntent.art empowers artists and institutions with fine art technologies for Web3.
+[ntent.art](ntent.art) empowers artists and institutions with fine art technologies for Web3.
 Our tools and applications offer Web3 integration with the ability to produce generative and dynamic art experiences on the blockchain.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>